![CDATA[ [if IE 9] ]]>

 El Dorado County Animal Services volunteers provide foster care to dogs, cats, other small animals and sometimes large animals such as horses, burros, goats and pigs.
 Animals needing foster care are those that are:

 An animal foster parent provides a temporary home for an animal from the shelter for one week to several months.
 A foster parent is like being a grandparent -- all the enjoyment of caring for an animal without the lifetime responsibility.
 However, a foster parent must be the type of person who can take home a needy animal, care for it and bond with it, and then let it go to another family.

 Anyone 18 years of age or older who has experience with animals can be a foster parent.
 Preference is given to people who own their home, however renters will be considered with landlord approval.
 Also, all pets that are owned by the foster parent must be in good health, up-to-date on their vaccinations and any necessary heartworm preventative, altered, not aggressive, and licensed by the County.
 Foster homes must be in compliance with all zoning laws pertaining to the number of animals allowed on their property at any given time.
 The foster parent is responsible for the care and control of the animal at all times while the animal is being fostered.

-Each foster parent must complete a Foster Home Application and a Foster Home Agreement.
-In certain situations, specific training and inspection of the foster home may also be required by Animal Services.
+Each foster parent must complete a Foster Care Application and a Foster Home Agreement.
+In some situations, specific training and inspection of the foster home may also be required.

 Generally, Animal Services covers all costs associated with caring for the fostered animal.
-Food and other supplies will be provided.
+Food and other supplies are provided.
 If medical care is needed for the animal, Animal Services will arrange for care in collaboration with the foster parent.